 ARTIST” and replace it with just about anything else, like Astronaut or President.
 That can’t be.
 When I first saw this, I thought… Old Navy said that?
 No way…

 I, on the other hand, believe that “Young Aspiring Artists” matter.
-More than that even – they are essential.
+More than that, even – they are essential.
 There is no shortcoming in aspiring to be an artist.
-None, what so ever.
+None whatsoever.
 In fact, an artist is an awesome thing to aspire to be.
-Artists are the visionaries of tomorrow that mold and design our futures: where and how we live, how we dress, how we commute — and so much more.
+Artists are the visionaries of tomorrow that mold and design our futures: where and how we live, dress, commute — and so much more.

 And being an artist – a successful one anyway – takes work.
-Lots of works.
+Lots of work.
 Time, talent, and commitment all come into play — that and some luck as well.
-Sure, in many ways, your odds of being a successful artist are probably not much different than your chances of flying to the moon, or running a small country or even being the president of a company.
-Regardless of your path, it takes more than talent and works to succeed.
-The path of being an artist takes a lot of different skills and you have to be good at wearing a lot of hats to succeed.
-But, it is worth it.
+Sure, in many ways, your odds of being a successful artist are probably not much different than your chances of flying to the moon, or running a small country, or even being the president of a company.
+Regardless of your path, success takes more than talent and work.
+The path of being an artist takes a lot of different skills, and you have to be good at wearing a lot of hats to succeed.
+But it is worth it.

-The satisfaction of creating art, music, stories, movies, or whatever, is mind-blowing, really.
+The satisfaction of creating art, music, stories, movies, or whatever is mind-blowing, really.
 Really, as an artist, anything is possible.
-In today’s world, we can make art that inspires and movies that share stories of worlds that would otherwise not even exist.
+In today’s world, we can make inspiring art and movies that share stories of worlds that would otherwise not exist.
 I can’t imagine anything more worthwhile and exciting than that.

 Throw out your art supplies and dive into into engineering and policymaking instead because being an artist isn’t worth it — or at least that’s what Old Navy suggests with a line of T-shirts.

-OLD NAVY might want to take into consideration that without our young aspiring artists, future Astronauts will have no ships to fly, and our Presidents no home to reside in or house to rule.
-And for that matter, OLD NAVY would have no stores, or products even.
+OLD NAVY might want to take into consideration that without our young aspiring artists, future Astronauts will have no ships to fly, and our Presidents have no home to reside in or house to rule.
+And for that matter, OLD NAVY would have no stores or products.
 Artists make things happen.
 We live in a creative and visual world – a world surrounded by art.

 For me, ART is everything.
-I see it everywhere; from the clothes I wear to the building that inspire me.
+I see it everywhere, from my clothes to buildings that inspire me.
 Everything.
 Everywhere.
-That’s because everything starts as an idea and then become real.
-Ideas become thoughts and thoughts become things.
+That’s because everything starts as an idea and then becomes real.
+Ideas become thoughts, and thoughts become things.
 Artists are great at translating thoughts and ideas into things.
-Things that make our world a better place, and a more beautiful place.
+Things that make our world a better place and a more beautiful place.

 Unsurprisingly, a lot of people are furious, with many quick to point out that the clothing giant itself relies on artists and designers to envision their products.
 Old Navy has yet to issue a public response, and while the shirt remains on its website as of press time, the link to its product page now leads to that of another graphic tee.
 The brand also sells a shirt that reads “Imagination is Everything” — just funnel that creative power into anything but art-making, I guess.

 In the end, we are all YOUNG ASPIRING ARTISTS.
-Certainly, I include myself and most everyone I know in that statement.
+Certainly, I include myself and almost everyone I know in that statement.
 And, if we feel that we are not young aspiring artists, what are we?
-Most of my best friends are artists — some young and some young at heart — from eight-to-eighty (and probably a few a bit over 80 – you know who you are).
+Most of my best friends are artists — some young and some young at heart — from eight to eighty (and probably a few a bit over 80 – you know who you are).
 Art and creative thinking keep us young.

 If we’re lucky, some of our aspiring artists may grow up to become astronauts.
 If we are truly blessed, one may become President one day.
 Think about it… a President who is more interested in creating than destroying.
 I like that.
 It makes me smile.